Cultural Producers Programme

 As one of the Cultural Producers on the programme, you will build up skills and knowledge through:

-Workshops and training delivered by industry experts covering topics from turning ideas into reality, managing budgets and reaching target audiences
+Workshops and training delivered by industry experts covering topics from turning ideas into reality, managing budgets, leadership and engaging local audiences

 Mentoring and coaching

-Opportunity to create your own group event with expert support
+Opportunity to develop your own group event idea in collaboration with a community organisation with expert support

-The programme is free and open to Newham residents aged 18-30 who have worked or volunteered in any cultural or arts-related organisation, and who have the passion and drive to pursue a career in this field.
+The programme is free and open to Newham residents aged 18-30 who have some experience working or volunteering in any cultural or arts-related organisation or project, and who have the passion and drive to pursue a career in this field.

 You will receive a training bursary to support your time participating in all elements of the programme.